 Murray is the Course Director for the FT Non-Executive Director Diploma, the FT’s flagship NED Development Programme and the FT’s two day Effective NED programme.

-Paul Dickson is a partner at Slaughter and May with a broad corporate and commercial practice covering a range of matters for listed and unlisted clients.
-His experience includes advising on M&A transactions, private acquisitions and disposals, equity capital markets and asset management transactions and partnership structures.
+Nick is a partner at Slaughter and May with a broad corporate and commercial practice covering a range of matters for financial institutions and other listed and unlisted clients.
+His experience includes advising on M&A transactions, joint ventures private acquisitions and disposals, equity capital markets and asset management transactions, insurance matters and corporate governance.

 Director - Board PracticeSee bio